Self-Portrait of the Focusing Process in Speckle: II. Gouy Phase Shift for Defocus Correction and Pixel Depth Reassignment: Axial compensation of aberrations

-Beyond mapping the wave velocity, our approach also allows a direct compensation of axial aberrations in the ultrasound images.
+\corr{Not surprisingly, the numerical inversion of Eq.~\ref{integrate} is less robust for an oblique interface between the muscle and tissues behind.
+Important fluctuations of the speed-of-sound are actually observed after the interface (Fig.~\ref{figsupp_simu}F).
+Thus, our approach cannot provide a quantitative map of the local speed-of-sound for complex speed-of-sound distributions.
+However,} it allows a direct compensation of axial aberrations in the ultrasound images.
 Indeed, the isochronous volume and each focal plane can be matched by reassigning to each point $(x,z)$ of the medium a correct echo time based on our estimation of the depth-averaged slowness, such that

 Contrary to the original ultrasound image whose axial dimension was dictated by the echo time and wave velocity assumption $c_0$, this new ultrasound image displays the medium as a function of the real depth $z$.
 Moreover, the use of the depth-averaged velocity enables the compensation of defocus.
 The resulting images are shown in Figs.~\ref{figsupp_simu}I and J for the numerical experiments described above.
-Compared to their original versions (Figs.~\ref{figsupp_simu}G and H), those two images show several striking improvements: (\textit{i}) A drastic contrast enhancement {by $+6$ dB}; (\textit{ii}) A drastic gain in transverse resolution highlighted by the images of the bright targets especially at shallow depths.
-After this numerical validation, the application of the method to a clinical case is presented.
+Compared to their original versions (Figs.~\ref{figsupp_simu}G and H), those two images show several striking improvements: (\textit{i}) A drastic contrast enhancement \corr{by $10$ dB at shallow depth}; \corr{(\textit{ii}) A fine compensation of defocus highlighted by an interface between the two layers that now emerges at the correct depth;} (\textit{iii}) A drastic gain in transverse resolution highlighted by the image of the bright targets.
+After this numerical validation, the \corr{application} of the method \corr{to in-vivo liver is investigated.}